runwhen-contrib/rw-cli-codecollection/codebundles/k8s-image-check/README.md

-# Kubernetes Image Rollover Check
+# Kubernetes Image Check

-Simple informational triage report that fetches the list of images in a namespace and shows the last time the container was started and therefore the age of the image pull.
+Simple informational report that provides information about images in a namespace.

 ## Tasks
-`Check Image Rollover Times In Namespace`
+- `Check Image Rollover Times In Namespace` - Fetches the list of images in a namespace and shows the last time the container was started and therefore the age of the image pull
+- `List Images and Tags for Every Container in Running Pods` - Display the status, image name, image tag, and container name for running pods in the namespace.
+- `List Images and Tags for Every Container in Failed Pods` - Display the status, image name, image tag, and container name for failed pods in the namespace.

 ## Configuration